RuizhenMai/academic-blog/linear_algebra/UnitI/Elimination_of_Matrices.md

 ## Elimination

 A *pivot* in a matrix is the first non-zero element in each row.
-And we want the column postiion of a pivot is equal to its row position, i.e., we want the pivot in row 1 in column 1, in row 2 in column 2 etc. If we cannot find a pivot for each row, then it's a failure.
+Later we have pivot row and pivot column and row echelon form.
+But let's just assume this simple definition for now.
+We want the column position of a pivot is equal to its row position, i.e., we want the pivot in row 1 in column 1, in row 2 in column 2 etc. If we cannot find a pivot for each row, then it's not a good sign.

-So our task it to do operations between or among rows to achieve the ideal stage where the pivots are in their positions.
+So our task it to do operations between or among rows to achieve the ideal situation where the pivots are in their positions.

 Exmaple: